z11ru/backtesting-webapp/readme.md

 ![Demo](assets/screenshot.png)

-## Indicator Calculations
-The `process.py` module is responsible for calculating the RSI and Bollinger Bands indicators.
-These are calculated without the use of external libraries.
-The RSI is calculated using the average gain and average loss over a specified period of time, while the Bollinger Bands are calculated using the standard deviation of the closing prices and a specified number of standard deviations.

 ## How to Use It
 The purpose of the Strategy Backtesting Webapp is to allow users to test and evaluate different trading strategies using historical market data.
 Users can upload their own data or use preloaded datasets, specify the parameters for the RSI and Bollinger Bands indicators, and analyze the performance of their strategies.